EthanSantos/Boba-Finder/README.md

     npm install react-places-autocomplete
     ```

+4. Create an API key by visiting https://developers.google.com/maps/documentation/places/web-service/overview and clicking Get Started

-4. Input your API key into a .env file
+5. Input your API key into a .env file

 5. Start the development server: